| Confucianism Confucianism, major system of thought in China, developed

 As a result, Confucianism secured a firm hold on Chinese intellectual

+and political life.
 The success of Han Confucianism was attributable to Tung

 Chung-shu, who first recommended a system of education built